iholmes83/RaspberryThermal/README.md

 sudo systemctl restart httpServer.service sudo systemctl status httpServer.service

-# Infos
+> [!NOTE] Infos
-Webpage: you can drag the elements to order the list, mark or unmark them. "memory" file save in the same directory of the index.html
+> Webpage: you can drag the elements to order the list, mark or unmark them. "memory" file save in the same directory of the index.html